New Zealand a food producer of global scale

 New Zealand also invests heavily to preserve the safety and quality of its food products and currently “ranks 1st equal with other countries for food safety, nutritional standards and food safety net programs”.
 The sector relies on its product traceability promise and science-based safety regulations to guarantee premium and dependable products for its global customers.

 Dunedin-based Silver Fern Farms is New Zealand’s largest red meat producer, producing 30% of all beef, lamb and venison in the country and is equally committed to the value of its exports.
 The company is dedicated to producing premium red meat products for its domestic and global customers and promoting the superior taste of New Zealand-made food.
-Much like the national industry, Silver Fern Farms is dedicated to preserving the environment through its sustainable chain of care and works hard to continuously improve its traceability and product safety standards, while elevating the freshness of its products.
+Silver Fern Farms is dedicated to preserving the environment through its sustainable chain of care and works hard to continuously improve its traceability and product safety standards, while elevating the freshness of its products.